Dave Burnette's Commentary

 The Power of the Gospel

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Isaiah with Chapter 61.
-In our text today we see a proclamation for the those who are in need as the good news of Jesus-Christ and the benefits for those who receive the Gospel.
-In making application we see a call to the believer to share the Gospel with others and a call for the lost to receive the good news and the benefits of having a relationship with a Holy God.
+Today, we continue in the Book of Isaiah with Chapter 61.
+In our text today, we see a proclamation for those who need the good news of Jesus Christ and the benefits for those who receive the Gospel.
+In making an application, we see a call to the believer to share the Gospel with others and a call for the lost to receive the good news and the benefits of having a relationship with a Holy God.
 How about you?
-Have you responded from the Gospel?
-Let us learn from our text today and good news of the Gospel which should cause the lost to get saved and the believer to share this life changing message.
+Have you responded to the Gospel?
+Let us learn from our text today and the good news of the Gospel, which should cause the lost to get saved and the believer to share this life-changing message.

 .